The rhythm of drumming is easy for our body, as is the rhythm of our mother's heartbeat.

 Drums are an ancient art form that has connected people around the world for centuries.
 There is something magical about the sound of drums and how they can put us in a trance -like state.

-In many African societies, drum groups are an important part of social life.
+In many African societies, drumming groups are an essential part of social life.
 They serve not only as entertainment at festivals or ceremonies, but also as a means of communication between different villages and tribes.
-The rhythms and patterns of the drum sounds often have specific meanings for certain events or news.
+The rhythms and patterns of the drum sounds often have specific meanings for certain events or messages.

 Outside of Africa, making music together has a long tradition with impact instruments.
 In Latin America, for example, Conga drums are often used to accompany salsa music-this creates tension through the rhythmic structure and even ecstasy.